 The subsidence insurance quote you are offered will be based on the answers you give to these questions.

-Some insurers will not be able to offer you cover if your property has suffered subsidence in the past, or if the problem has not been fixed.
+Some insurers will not cover your property if it has suffered subsidence in the past, or if the problem has not been fixed.

-You may be asked to present a structure report from the surveyor that fixed your property to prove the problem has been corrected.
+You may be asked to prove the problem has been corrected.
 The insurer may ask to see your:

 Structural engineer reports

 Some insurers may also request to see one of these documents each time you renew your policy.